MGTheTrain/web3-poc/README.md

 Proof of Concept (PoC) demonstrating the integration of Web3 technologies into a decentralized application (dApp)

+**NOTE** In this proof of concept (PoC) we are only working with a local Hardhat node and not interacting with test or production networks.

 ## References

 - [Hardhat Ethereum development environment](https://github.com/NomicFoundation/hardhat)